 Where can I find the installation and user manuals?

-You will find all available instruction manuals in PDF form in the Documentation folder on your installer CD or distribution Zip file.
+You will find all available instruction manuals in PDF form in the Documentation folder in your installer Zip file, also user guides are found under the Help tab of your installed application.

-A: Whilst most software may still run on Windows XP/server 2003, we no longer support or test on those operating systems.
+A: Whilst some older versions of our software may still run on Windows 7/Server 2008 or Windows 8/Sever 2012, we no longer test, and therefore cannot guarantee support, on those operating systems.

 Q: Can I run Starfish software on a virtual PC running on an Apple Mac or Linux?

 A: No. Virtual PC software does not generally provide the required level of operating system compatibility to graphics card calls.
-Although some applications may work, no warranty can be given for operation on this platform, and we cannot provide support for use in these type of installations.
+Although some applications may work, no warranty can be given for operation on these platforms and therefore we cannot provide support for this type of installation.

 Q: Can I run my Starfish software on a Microsoft virtual PC or VMWare test bed?

 A: Some software will run in this mode, but the same limitations can appear as with virtual PCs on other operating systems.
-No warranty can be given for operation on this type of platform, and we cannot provide support for use in these type of installations.
+Please verify with Starfish Technologies before planning an installation.

 Q: Can I use a virtual USB hub for my DK2 dongle instead of plugging it into the PC?